MRRL Hall of Fame

 Donny Hartman lives in Northern Michigan and performs and records with the Donny Hartman Band.
 Bobby Riggs has played with Wagner and Hartman in several Frost reunions, and he recorded the CD single, “This Band Can Rock And Roll Forever/In The Middle Of The Night” with them in 1999 as part of the Frost 30th Anniversary Tour.
 After the Frost, Gordy Garris played in Whipeye and then in the Gordy Garris Band.
 He continues to be involved in music as a songwriter, but he has not participated in the Frost reunions.

 In 2005, Dick Wagner closed his Saginaw recording studio and moved permanently to Phoenix, Arizona.
 In 2007, he suffered a major heart attack.
-Happily, Dick is on the road to recovery, and he is playing guitar again and producing a new artist called Wensday for his independent label Desert Dreams Records.
-Wagner has recently been working with his old guitar partner Steve Hunter, and there is a possibility that Dick and Alice Cooper may write together again in the near future.
+Happily, Dick made a remarkable recovery, began playing guitar again, and started producing a new artist called Wensday for his independent label Desert Dreams Records.
+Wagner also started working with his old guitar partner Steve Hunter, and there was the possibility that Dick and Alice Cooper would write together again in the near future.

 Frost was voted into Michigan Rock and Roll Legends in 2008.
 "Mystery Man" was voted a Legendary Michigan Song in 2010.